 - RecPro offers quality products for RV living, including optional vent hood

-This oven may be on the more expensive side on this list, but it will be the most seamless transition if you are planning to replace your RV oven of the exact size.
-Having a more traditional stove and oven combination may make your RV living all the more comfortable.
+This oven may be on the more expensive side of this list, but it will likely be the most seamless transition if you’re planning to replace your RV oven of the exact size.
+Having a more traditional stove and oven combination can make for luxury RV living, with all the comforts bakes of home!

 Most Compact: Toshiba AC25CEW-SS Digital Toaster Oven with Convection Cooking